Table of Contents

 The work of a microbiologist is very delicate and requires years of training.
 They need a strong base of analytical techniques and knowledge about specialist computer software.
 Microbiologists are well versed in working in a team to carry out tasks meticulously.
 Research plays an essential role in the work that needs to be done by a microbiologist.

-Types of microbiologists that you should know of
+Types of microbiologists

 Environmental microbiologists are the professionals that identify organisms and research their uses, like cleaning up oil spills and hazardous wastes.
 They also develop genetic probes to identify microbial contaminants in the water supply.